rshnn/battleship/readme.md

 ## Future Work
-- New reward schemes
 - Modify the learning scheme.
     + Incrementally increase the complexity of the scenario (one ship small grid, two boats medium grid, etc.)
     + Provide full knowledge of the board to the agent.
 Then restrict the knowledge as performance improves
+- New reward schemes
+- Consider different ways of representing the agent's action and observation spaces
+    + Use smaller subsection of the board for the board
+    + Input information about the ships (life remaining, ships left)
 - Build feature to play against an agent AI
-- Build feature to play 1v1 game and features to pit two AI against each other
+- Build feature to play 1 v 1 game and features to pit two AI against each other
     + Include step_game to walk through the sequence of steps
+-